afcarl/book_reports/msan/part5.md

  - Broadcasting: Add vector and matrix by duplicating vector

 - Tip: Force units to re-scale to output scale.
 This way, units don't need to learn to scale output

+ - Intro to calculus
+   - Jacobian / Hessian matrices

+ - Description of Stochastic Gradient Descent
+ - Description of momentum: If gradient is in same direction for successive epochs, increase learning rate
+ - Intro to Adam: Exponentially weighted moving average
+ - Linear interpolation

+### TODO

+ - Read adam paper